markrebec/zuul/README.md

     # this is our subject, a chef who will be assigned cuisines
     class Chef < ActiveRecord::Base
-      # you can set classes as strings, symbols or actuall class constants
+      # you can set classes as strings, symbols or actual class constants
       acts_as_authorization_subject :role_class => :cuisine, :permission_class => Ingredient
     end